-Job Fair: Sign Up For an Interview With Townsquare Media in Wichita Falls
+Townsquare Media in Wichita Falls is Hiring!

 Townsquare Media Wichita Falls is looking for a dynamic media and digital media marketing executives to join the team.
 You will be selling local and regional advertising for the #1 radio group in Texoma.

-We will be hosting a job fair here at our studios in Parker Square October 23-25.
-Please read through the job description below and fill out the Interview Request Form if you are interested in working with us here at Townsquare Media in Wichita Falls.
+Please read through the job description below and email your resume to dan.fowler@townsquaremedia.com to set up an interview if you are interested in working with us here at Townsquare Media in Wichita Falls.

 Media and Digital Marketing Executive